gregwebs/Shelly.hs/README.md

 Shelly provides a single module for convenient systems programming in Haskell.

-* Shelly is aimed at getting things done rather than being a demonstration of elegance.
+* Shelly is aimed at convenience and getting things done rather than being a demonstration of elegance.
 * Shelly maintains its own environment, making it thread-safe.

-Shelly is a fork of Shellish for efficiency and correctness.
+Shelly is a fork of Shellish (which accomplished the above 2 goals) with many useful improvements

 * Good error messages
 * Text everywhere instead of String